LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 rook-ceph-block   rook-ceph.rbd.csi.ceph.com   42s
 ```

-After we have both CRDs set up, let's create a PVC that will be taken from the created storage class:
+After we have both resources set up, let's create a PVC that will be allocated from the created storage class:
 ```bash
 oc create -f - <<EOF
 ---